-They discovered that obese mums pregnant with their second or subsequent baby, who haven’t previously had caesarian sections, and haven’t developed complications like high blood pressure, diabetes etc. are actually at lower risk of interventions or complications than ‘normal weight’ mums having their first baby!
+The researchers discovered that high BMI pregnancies of a second or subsequent baby, without previous caesareans, and no developed complications like high blood pressure, diabetes etc. are actually at lower risk of interventions or complications than ‘normal weight’ first time pregnancies!

-The figure for intervention or complication at birth was 21% for very obese but otherwise healthy women having a second or subsequent baby, but 53% for women of normal weight having their first baby – about 2 and a half times more!!
+The figure for intervention or complication was 21% for ‘very obese’ but healthy women having a second or subsequent baby.
+For ‘normal’ weight women having their first baby it was 53% – about 2 and a half times more!!
 What’s reassuring too, is that this was a large study, looking at 17,230 pregnancies.

-As expected, the researchers did find that the risks of complications during childbirth increase with increasing BMI even among otherwise healthy women, but they found that the increase was surprisingly modest.
-The relative increase in risk was actually only 6–12% compared with women with a ‘normal’ BMI.
+As expected, the researchers found that the risks of complications during childbirth increase with increasing BMI.
+But the increase was modest; only 6–12% compared with those with a ‘normal’ BMI.

-After a waste of time for both of us, in which she misquoted NICE and RCOG guidance (and I corrected her), and she couldn’t explain why I was still so scarily ‘high risk’ when no complications had arisen.
+The consultation was a waste of time for us both.
+She misquoted NICE and RCOG guidance (and I corrected her).
+She couldn’t explain why I was ‘high risk’ when no complications had arisen.
 My previous birth had gone without a hint of the complications you can’t predict beforehand (shoulder dystocia, post partum haemorrhage), but she would not consider my pregnancy low enough risk to permit me to use the birth pool in the hospital.
 So we agreed to disagree and she signed me off to the care of my lovely, supportive midwifery team.

-I then met with the Supervisor of Midwives, who was far more sensible, said that she thought current policies are non-sensical and discriminatory, and said that as far as she was concerned, she was more interested in my previous birth history as an indicator of how this birth would go.
+I then met the Supervisor of Midwives, who was far more amenable.
+The SoM said that she thought current policies are non-sensical and discriminatory, and that as far as she was concerned, she was more interested in my previous birth history as an indicator of how this birth would go.
 I’m so pleased this study validates her lived experience!
 She couldn’t grant me access to the MLU, not that I’d have taken the option, and I still had to sign a document saying that I was undertaking home birth against medical advice, but I was signed over to the home birth team.

-On the flip side – if I hadn’t been subjected to non-sensical and discriminatory policies, I probably would never have had the courage, inclination, or determination to birth at home.
+However, without the discriminatory policies, I would never have had the inclination or determination to birth at home.
 Which was wonderful, and I’d do it again in a heartbeat.
 Every cloud, eh?